-Modernly designed attic bathroom in Ruddington
+Modernly designed loft bathroom in Ruddington

 Loft Conversion Ruddington